Civil Code 3342 is the California dog bite statute. This section outlines when owners are responsible for injuries caused by their dogs.

-Invitations to come on the property can be express or implied.
+Invitations to come onto the property can be expressed or implied.
 They can also be limited to certain parts of the home.
 Victims who stray beyond the bounds of their invitation can become a trespasser.

 Example: A 5-year-old with his mother on a visit is told not to go into the back yard.
 He does and gets bitten by a dog.2

 1.3.
 How badly do I need to be hurt to file a claim?

 California’s dog bite statute holds dog owners strictly liable for all dog bites, no matter how minor.
 The victim’s skin does not need to get punctured by the bite.3